-Where D.C.
-Professionals Get Their Creative Fuel
+Where DC’s Affluent Professionals Get Their Creative Fuel

-Design research has shown that where you work can drastically affect your productivity and creativity levels, which explains the rise in design-centric co-working spaces like WeWork and creative companies’ commitment to having aesthetic office spaces.
+Design research has shown where you work can drastically affect your productivity and creativity levels, which explains the rise in design-centric co-working spaces like WeWork and creative companies’ commitment to having aesthetic office spaces.

 If you’re working on your side hustle, in the early stages of building something of your own, or dabbling in a creative outlet and are in search of the most aesthetically-pleasing, creatively-stimulating coffee shops the District has to offer, look no further.
 (And yes, they all have WiFi.)